An entity in Datashare is the name of people, organizations or locations or an email address.

 Example: Datashare~1 (this query will catch Datasahre, Dqtashare, etc.)

-When you run a batch search, you can set the fuzziness to 0, 1 or 2.
+When you run a , you can set the fuzziness to 0, 1 or 2.
 It is the same as explained above, it will apply to each word in a query and corresponds to the maximum number of operations (insertions, deletions, substitutions and transpositions) on characters needed to make one term match the other.

 kitten -> sitten (1 substitution (k turned into s) = fuzziness is 1)